-Maintaining your motivation through each stage of your ACL recovery will also be an important factor to regaining full strength and achieving a full knee recovery.
+Maintaining your motivation through each stage of your ACL recovery will also be an important factor in regaining full strength and achieving a full knee recovery.

-In terms of sport, generally most patients are able to start some basic sporting activities after 4 months.
-At 6 months progressing into specific training and drills with a with view to return to sport at 9 to 10 months.
+In terms of your normal activities or sports, generally, most patients are able to start some basic activities or basic sports after 4 months.
+At 6 months, they progress into specific training and drills with the view of returning to full activity or full sport from 9 to 10 months onwards.

-Before you return to playing sport you should ensure that your recovery goals have been met.
-If you have not restored good strength and full movement in your knee you may benefit from additional rehabilitation (see below for more information on returning to sport).
+Before you return to playing a sport, you should ensure that your recovery goals have been met.
+If you have not yet restored good strength and full movement in your knee, you may benefit from additional rehabilitation (see below for more information on returning to sport).

-The following ACL recovery timeline for simplicity has been split into 5 key phases which includes:
+The following ACL recovery timeline, for simplicity, has been split into 5 key phases, which include: